 Major New Projects (PPRP) - focus on major new projects that are considered to have significant scientific priority in particle physics, nuclear physics, astronomy, particle astrophysics and solar system science.
 Examples of these include participation in new experiments or missions, the development of new instruments or upgrades to existing detectors.
 Applicants should submit a statement of interest in the first instance, and proposers may subsequently be invited to submit a full proposal to the Project Peer Review Panel (PPRP) for assessment.

-Global challenge schemes (formally the Futures Programme) - which provide funding to create new multidisciplinary research communities and to support small scale proof of concept projects to show that STFC expertise and technology can be applied to global challenge problems.
-The key areas are: Energy, Environment, Security and Healthcare.
+21st Century Challenge schemes (formerly the STFC Global Challenge Programme) - which provide funding to create new multidisciplinary research communities and to support small scale proof of concept projects to show that STFC expertise and technology can be applied to 21st Century Challenges.

 Challenge Led Applied Systems Programme (CLASP) - which aims to apply STFC research to global research challenges in the four key areas identified in the Global Challenge programme i.e. energy, environment, healthcare and security.